-The Contractor shall employ a phased-in implementation approach, as directed by AHCCCS to:

-- 1. Utilize the American Society of Addiction Medicine (ASAM) Criteria (Third Edition, 2013) in substance use disorder assessments, service planning, and level of care placement, and - 2.
-Implement standardized substance use disorder assessments as specified in the AMPM.
+The Contractor shall employ a phased-in implementation approach, as directed by AHCCCS to utilize the American Society of Addiction Medicine (ASAM) Criteria (Third Edition, 2013) in substance use disorder assessments, service planning, and level of care placement; and implement standardized substance use disorder assessments as specified in the AMPM.
+This includes substance use disorder assessments for members who have co-occurring mental health and substance use disorders.
+Beginning October 1, 2022, the Contractor shall utilize ASAM Continuum for substance use disorder assessments for members age 18 and older.

-The Contractor shall submit, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, a Case Management Plan that addresses how the Contractor will implement and monitor provider case management standards and caseload ratios for adult and child members.
-The Case Management Plan shall include performance outcomes, lessons learned, and strategies targeted for improvement.
-Following the initial submission, subsequent submissions shall include an evaluation of the Contractor's Case Management Plan from the previous year.
+The Contractor shall comply with the requirements for high needs provider case managers as specified in AMPM Policy 570.
+The Contractor shall submit, as specified in Section F, Attachment F3, Contractor Chart of Deliverables, a Provider Case Management Plan that addresses how the Contractor will implement and monitor provider case management standards and caseload ratios for adult and child members.
+The Provider Case Management Plan shall include performance outcomes, lessons learned, and strategies targeted for improvement.
+Following the initial submission, subsequent submissions shall include an evaluation of the Contractor's Provider Case Management Plan from the previous year.
+Refer to AMPM Policy 570.

-Adult System of Care: For adult members, the Contractor shall adhere to Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems, that were developed to promote recovery in the adult behavioral health system; system development efforts, programs, service provision, and stakeholder collaboration must be guided by these nine principles.
+Adult System of Care: For adult members, the Contractor shall adhere to Nine Guiding Principles for Recovery-Oriented Adult Behavioral Health Services and Systems, that were developed to promote recovery in the adult behavioral health system; system development efforts, programs, service provision, and stakeholder collaboration shall be guided by these nine principles.